Teaching Assistant Jobs at Florida International University with Visa Sponsorship

 Which visa types does FIU commonly use for Teaching Assistant roles?

 FIU supports several visa pathways for TA positions.
 F-1 students can work as TAs under CPT if the role is integral to their degree, or under OPT post-graduation.
 For candidates outside F-1 status, H-1B is the most common route for long-term positions.
-Canadian and Mexican nationals may qualify under TN status.
+Canadian and Mexican nationals may qualify under TN visa status.
 FIU has also supported EB-2 and EB-3 Green Card sponsorship for TAs moving into more permanent academic roles.

 What qualifications does FIU expect for Teaching Assistant positions?